Projects

 Ongoing Projects

-Our goal is to continuously finance these projects and to support them with a constant sum every year.
-This facilitates the annual planning for our partners in Africa.
+Our goal is to continuously finance our partners conservaton work and to support them with a constant sum every year.
+This facilitates the annual planning of their conservation work.

 The rangelands north of Amboseli to the Chyulu Hills and Tsavo West National Parks in the east, and south to Kilimanjaro National Park is a central connection point for migrating wildlife and contains some of the most important habitat left in Africa.